 I am continuing work on lighting for our guest bedroom.
 This week I worked on lamps for the side tables on either side of the bed.
+These are in a Teslapunk style and feature etched glass versions of Maxwell’s equations of electromagnetism.
+For more on Maxwell’s Equations see here.

 I purchased these antique lamps at a flea market several years ago.
 Kathleen saw them and thought they looked really unique